AI For No-Cool HVAC Calls

 No cooling becomes urgent at night

-A hot bedroom, weak airflow, thermostat problem, elderly occupant, infant, medical concern, or tenant complaint can turn a routine AC issue into a same-night trust test.
+A hot bedroom, weak airflow, thermostat problem, frozen coil, older adult, infant, medical concern, or tenant complaint can turn a routine AC issue into a same-night trust test.

 Summer callers keep dialing